riskframe/ai-rmm/framework/measure-2.12.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+## Measure 2.12
-## Measure 2.12: Environmental impact and sustainability of AI model training and management activities – as identified in the map function – are assessed and documented.
+> Environmental impact and sustainability of AI model training and management activities – as identified in the map function – are assessed and documented. [@playbook]

 ### Measure 2.12.1.
 Identify and Assess Environmental Impact.